 - Oops!Something went wrong.Please try again later.

-Bad Bunny’s Un Verano Sin Ti rebounds to No. 1 on the Billboard 200 albums chart (dated June 18) for a second week on top (rising from No. 2), following its debut at No. 1 on the May 21 chart.
-After its chart-topping opening, the album sat in the No. 2 slot for the next three weeks.
-The set earned 137,000 equivalent album units (down 3%) in the U.S. in the week ending June 9, according to Luminate.
+Bad Bunny’s Un Verano Sin Ti captures a fourth nonconsecutive week at No. 1 on the Billboard 200 albums chart (dated July 16).
+The set holds at No. 1, notching its first set of back-to-back weeks in the lead.
+The effort earned 111,000 equivalent album units in the U.S. in the week ending July 7 (down 4%), according to Luminate.